GrumpyOldPizza/ArduinoCore-stm32wb/README.md

 You can use this Arduino core in PlatformIO.

-To do so, create any new project in the PIO Home screen (e.g., "Board: Arduino Uno" + "Framework: Arduino), then overwrite the `platformio.ini` of the generated project with:
+To do so, create any new project in the PIO Home screen (e.g., "Board: Arduino Uno" + "Framework: Arduino"), then overwrite the `platformio.ini` of the generated project with:

 ```ini
 [env:nucleo_wb55rg]